wp-plugins/wp-simple-firewall/readme.txt

 = 2.6.4 =

+*   ENHANCED:   Dashboard now shows a more visual summary of settings and removes duplicate options settings with links to sections.
 *   ENHANCED:   WordPress Lock Down options now also set the corresponding WordPress defines if they're not already.

 = 2.6.3 =